aesthetic-suite/framework/docs/sss/global.md

 Defines a [font face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) that can be referenced with the `fontFamily` property.
 The at-rule requires an object, with the font family name as the key, and the font face(s) as the value.
-Each font face requires an array of `srcPaths`.
+Each font face requires a `srcPaths` array.

 ```ts
 const globalSheet = {